Making the map

 Completion chair: Carol Miller

-Moseley in Bloom (MIB) is part of the Royal Horticultural Society’s (RHA) national competition to improve the environment by planting initiatives.
-Moseley, Birmingham has achieved “Gold” for five years, been Heart of England regional winners and have come second nationally at the annual awards. .
+Moseley in Bloom (MIB) successfully participated for a number of years in the Royal Horticultural Society’s (RHA) national competition to improve the environment by planting initiatives.
+Moseley achieved “Gold” for five years, and has been Heart of England regional winners as well as coming second nationally at the annual awards.

 In organising the Front gardens awards we realised that we were unsure of the boundaries of Moseley and had to draw our own map.